Leon12345679/ESP32SolarLib/README.md

 # ESP32 Solar Lib
-A robust and lightweight framework for buidling IOT APIs using the ESP32 chip. <br>
+A robust and lightweight framework for buidling IoT APIs using the ESP32 chip. <br>

 # Features
 <ul>